 Make a container with brown rice, black or pinto beans, diced veggies, cubed cheese, and some salsa (if your kiddo likes it) for a tot take on a taco salad.
 We really like pureed mild salsa stirred together with plain whole milk yogurt as a yummy dipping sauce for this sort of a meal.

-Either using store-bought or homemade pesto (like this Spinach Pesto), toss with pasta, halved cherry tomatoes, diced cheese or chicken, and an easy veggie like thawed peas.
-Pair with fruit to round out the meal.
+Either using store-bought or homemade pesto (like this Spinach Pesto), toss with pasta, halved cherry tomatoes, diced cheese or chicken, and an easy veggie.
+Pair with fruit to and a fun food to round out the meal.

 Toddler Lunch Idea #6: Egg and Cheese Mini Muffins

 These easy to make egg muffins are good at room temperature or heated (and they work well to make-ahead).
 I love them since they have a veggie tucked right inside!
 Include whole grain crackers or pita bread, some fruit, and perhaps some beans or simple veggies along side.